 For more information, visit covid19.ca.gov.

 Amended order authorizes employers and business owners to deny admittance or service or require the removal of anyone not wearing a face covering.
 Employers must provide face coverings and gloves, as necessary.
+The counties in Colorado also have separate regulations for wearing masks.

 For more information, visit covid.colorado.gov.